 Now that people know and trust you, they should start reaching out to you with opportunities.
 You’re close to getting your first client, but don’t celebrate just yet.

 Before accepting a project, take time to learn more about the prospect, which allows you to better tailor your services to their needs.
-It’s also a good idea to go the extra mile in communicating with them.
+It’s also a good idea to go the extra mile when communicating with them.
 Instead of an email, consider a video chat so both parties have a chance to talk face to face.
 Doing so builds trust and credibility, making it easier for you to close the deal.

 It might be tempting to jump right into the first offer you receive, but be careful not to run into bad clients who are looking to exploit your services.